 Aerobic biological decomposition and stabilization under conditions which allow development of thermophilic temperatures as a result of biological heat, with a final product sufficiently stable for storage and beneficial soil application.

-The main objective is to obtain a stable product with low moisture content and most of the initial nutrients, free of pathogens and seeds, called compost.
+The main objective is to obtain a stable product with low moisture content and being free of pathogens and seeds.
 The significant reduction of mass (water evaporation) reduces substantially transport costs.

 Illustration of on farm composting (first to third columns) and centralized composting of solid cattle manure, Juncosa, Spain (fourth column).